-Bill DeWitt III was named President of the St. Louis Cardinals in March 2008.
-In his role as team President, DeWitt oversees all aspects of the business of the team and its affiliated entities, which include the Memphis Redbirds, Springfield Cardinals, Palm Beach Cardinals, and Ballpark Village.
+Bill DeWitt III was named President of the St. Louis Cardinals in March, 2008.
+In his role as team President, DeWitt oversees all aspects of the team and its affiliates, including the Memphis Redbirds, Springfield Cardinals, Palm Beach Cardinals, Bally Sports Midwest, and Ballpark Village.

 He led the effort to develop Ballpark Village, a mixed-use project adjacent to Busch Stadium which opened in 2014.
 In 2020, the Cardinals, along with their development partner The Cordish Companies, opened Phase II of the project which includes an office tower (The PwC Pennant Building), a 200 room boutique hotel (Live! by Loews), a 29-story luxury apartment tower (One Cardinal Way), a health club (Onelife Fitness), and additional retail and restaurants.

 Before his appointment to team President, DeWitt was Sr. Vice President of Business Development with the Cardinals and oversaw the design and construction of the new Busch Stadium, which opened in April, 2006.
 Prior to that, he was involved in several merchandising, marketing, and operational projects for the team.
 DeWitt was also involved in the planning for Roger Dean Stadium in Jupiter, Florida, where the Cardinals conduct Spring Training.